Bright Health Group Inc. (BHG) Shares Decline Despite Market Challenges

-Bright Health Group Inc. (NYSE: BHG) has seen a decline in its stock price by -14.31 in relation to its previous close of 0.25.
-However, the company has experienced a 45.47% gain in its stock price over the last five trading sessions.
+Bright Health Group Inc. (NYSE: BHG) has experienced a decline in its stock price by -8.11 compared to its previous closing price of 0.19.
+However, the company has seen a gain of 4.71% in its stock price over the last five trading days.
 Barron’s reported on 08/13/21 that Former GE CEO Jeff Immelt Bought Up Shares of This Healthcare Firm

 Is It Worth Investing in Bright Health Group Inc. (NYSE: BHG) Right Now?

-Analysts have varying views on the stock, with 0 analysts rating it as a “buy,” 1 rating it as “overweight,” 3 as “hold,” and 1 as “sell.”
+Opinions on the stock are mixed, with 0 analysts rating it as a “buy,” 1 as “overweight,” 3 as “hold,” and 1 as “sell.”

 Sponsored

-The average price suggested by analysts for BHG is $1.50, which is $1.29 above the current market price.
-The public float for BHG is 593.79M, and currently, shorts hold a 2.66% of that float.
-The average trading volume for BHG on May 12, 2023 was 4.37M shares.
+The average price predicted for Bright Health Group Inc. (BHG) by analysts is $1.50, which is $1.32 above the current market price.
+The public float for BHG is 593.79M, and at present, short sellers hold a 2.66% of that float.
+On May 16, 2023, the average trading volume of BHG was 4.38M shares.

 BHG’s Market Performance

-BHG’s stock has seen a 45.47% increase for the week, with a 10.61% rise in the past month and a -72.61% fall in the past quarter.
-The volatility ratio for the week is 45.54%, and the volatility levels for the past 30 days are at 19.61% for Bright Health Group Inc. The simple moving average for the last 20 days is 20.97% for BHG stock, with a simple moving average of -76.10% for the last 200 days.
+BHG’s stock has seen a 4.71% increase for the week, with a -1.39% drop in the past month and a -78.68% fall in the past quarter.
+The volatility ratio for the week is 45.70%, and the volatility levels for the past 30 days are at 20.28% for Bright Health Group Inc..
+The simple moving average for the past 20 days is -0.28% for BHG’s stock, with a -79.75% simple moving average for the past 200 days.

 Analysts’ Opinion of BHG